 Irish cuisine puts a focus on locally sourced, high-quality produce and there are some fantastic establishments, markets and festivals emerging which highlight this.
 Being an island nation, fish and seafood is plentiful, but nowadays you are just as likely to find excellent local meat and dairy products.

-Traditional Irish soda bread is now an artisan product rather than a staple part of the diet, and the country’s plenteous local herbs are being artfully utilised in dishes and even gin distilling.
+Traditional Irish soda bread is now an artisan product rather than a staple part of the diet, and the plenteous local herbs are being artfully used in dishes and even gin distilling.

-Although not traditionally associated with Ireland, there are a number of gin stills emerging and whiskey too is on the rise, with several mini-distilleries opening across the country to compete with the more established names.
-Guinness is perhaps the country’s most famous export, but again micro-breweries are emerging to offer more local, flavoured beers.
+Although not traditionally associated with Ireland, there are a number of gin stills emerging and whiskey too is on the rise, with several mini-distilleries opening across the land to compete with the more established names.
+Guinness is perhaps Ireland’s most famous export, but again micro-breweries are emerging to offer more local, flavoured beers.